 In recent years, petrol engine technology has vastly improved, so many petrol engines now offer similar or better mileage performance compared to diesels.

 For years, assumed wisdom said that diesel cars were the most economical choice, delivering higher mpg figures than equivalent petrol cars.
 This is still the case for diesels such as Peugeot’s e-HDi range, which can deliver an astonishing 94.2mpg with just 84g/km CO2 emissions and still has 120BHP.

-However, petrol engine technology has improved, so many petrol engines now offer similar or better mileage performance compared to diesels, and can have lower emissions and higher power output.
+Many petrol engines now have lower emissions and higher power output.
 Take Ford's award-winning Ecoboost engine, which, even with an engine size of one litre, can power a Fiesta from 0-62 in 11.2 seconds, and generate 100BHP at up to 74mpg.
 These engines use turbo chargers and fuel injection to provide impressive performance.

 Since 2009, Diesels sold in in Europe have included a Diesel Particulate Filter (DPF), which is part of the vehicle’s exhaust system.
 This filter traps “soot” created during the normal operation of the diesel engine.
 In order to meet European legislation, all vehicle manufacturers fit a filter to clean up exhaust gasses, so the days of black smoke blowing from diesel exhausts become history.